KarolMaliglowka/SimpleCrud/README.md

 SimpleCrud - PhoneBook
 ========================

-Simple crud application, backend in dotnet, fronted in Angular with PrimeNG
+Simple crud application, backend in dotnet, fronted in React with PrimeReact

 - [About](#about)